 Some insurers offer only of these plan types, and few insurers offer all three.
 Here’s a snapshot of how each type can vary in price.

-Sample plan types and pricing for 3-year-old mixed-breed dog
+Sample plans and pricing for 3-year-old mixed-breed dog

 |Policy Type/Insurer||Deductible||Reimbursement / Co-pay||Annual Payout Limit||Monthly Premium||Total Annual Premium|